 The composer of We Wish You a Merry Christmas remains unknown.

-The lyrics of the song We Wish You a Merry Christmas are filled with joy: We wish you a Merry Christmas/We wish you a Merry Christmas and a Happy New Year/We bring good news to you and your loved ones/We wish you a Merry Christmas and a Happy New Year...
+The lyrics of the song We Wish You a Merry Christmas are filled with joy: We wish you a Merry Christmas/We wish you a Merry Christmas and a Happy New Year/We bring good news for you and your loved ones/We wish you a Merry Christmas and a Happy New Year...

 The song We Wish You a Merry Christmas is loved by many people.